Empty space, drag to resize

 Training Course

-The training course on the Social Impact Assessment Tool for Nature Protected Areas (SOCIAT) enables participants to effectively utilise the tool by providing guidance on its indicators, a step-by-step application process, and standards to analyse the collected data.
-Participants will gain the expertise required to maximise the benefits of SOCIAT in their work.
+This online training course enables participants to utilise the SOCIAT survey to assess social outcomes of nature protection and restoration projects.
+It provides a step-by-step guidance on the application process, explanations of the indicators, and standards for analysing the collected social data.
+Participants will gain the expertise required to maximise the benefits of using SOCIAT in their work.

 Empty space, drag to resize